Trip Summary and Itinerary Map

-The charter flights at the beginning and end of the voyage cost an additional $1,295 per person on top of the voyage price.
+Please note, there is a mandatory transfer package at the beginning and end of the voyage costs an additional USD $1,295 per person on top of the voyage price.
 This is inclusive of taxes and fees.
+It includes the following:

 For those travelling solo and want their own cabin, the single supplement in a twin cabin is 1.7 times the cost of a single berth.
 However, there is no single supplement for passengers willing to share a cabin.

 At date of embarkation, the minimum age restriction of 8 years and a minimum height and weight requirement of 64lbs or 29kg and 48" or 1.2m must be met.

 - Voyage aboard the vessel as indicated in the itinerary